kumarshivam01/node-todo/README.md

 2. **Configuration**

-   - Configure your MongoDB connection by editing `.env file` and providing your MongoDB URL:
+   - Configure your MongoDB connection by editing `.env file` and providing your MongoDB URI:
+   - i am removing the mongoDB URI for Security Purpose.

 3. **Starting the Server**